Top 13 Italian Car Brands [In 2025]

 Majority Ownership: Audi AG

-Lamborghini started with a big dream: creating groundbreaking sports cars that could compete with the best ones from famous brands like Ferrari.
+Lamborghini began with a big dream: creating groundbreaking sports cars that could compete with the best from renowned brands like Ferrari.
 Today, Lamborghini has established itself as a symbol of luxury, innovation, and engineering excellence.

 Lamborghini cars stand out for their striking design, aggressive styling, and aerodynamic shapes.
 Their iconic scissor doors, angular contours, and bold lines make them instantly recognizable.
 Plus, they utilize top-notch materials like carbon fiber, aluminum, and titanium to reduce weight, optimize performance, and enhance handling characteristics.